+2.1.4.1.
 Case study Prima AFP

 Having identified the specific needs of its members, Prima AFP launched an improved, more straightforward, and easier-to-read pension entitlement statement (Mi Estado Prima) in July 2022.
-In 2023, these benefits continued to materialise, reflected in an increase in openings and number of sessions and highly favorable scores from clients regarding ease of understanding and the usefulness of the information.
+In 2023, these benefits continue to materialise, reflected in an increase in openings and number of sessions, as well as high levels of customer perceptions of understanding and usefulness.

 2022 2023

 Average visits per month Mi Estado Prima (Analytics) 94,286 138,683

 claims for missing or erroneous information 67 24

 Overall satisfaction T2B 66% 74%

 Easier to understand T2B 72% 80%

 More useful information T2B 72% 80%

-^{}Sent from July 2022 and December 2022 onwards in the same e-mail with the standard EECC.
+Sent from July 2022 and December 2022 onwards in the same e-mail with the standard EECC.